How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 The data here is remarkably similar to the data from last year’s Blogging Income Survey.

-The main difference is that bloggers in the 50,000-99,000 and 100,000-499,999 groups are earning slightly more than last year, on average, while the top group – with 500,000+ pageviews per month is earning slightly less than last year.
+The main difference is that bloggers in the 50,000-99,000 group is earning quite a bit less than last year: $3,489.50 vs $5,063.33.

 Key takeaways

-There is a strong correlation between pageviews and blog income, so working on your SEO to increase pageviews is a smart move if you want to maximize your blogging revenue.
+There is a very strong correlation between pageviews and blog income, so working on your SEO to increase pageviews is a smart move if you want to maximize your blogging revenue.

 Do bloggers with more revenue streams earn more?